 Funding has been secured via CIP to cover nearly all the costs associated with year one of the agreement.
-Moving forward, HPD will request funding in CIP to cover the remaining four years of the agreement (FY's 2023, 2024, 2025, 2026).
+Moving forward, HPD will request funding in CIP to cover the remaining four years of the agreement (FYs 2023, 2024, 2025, and 2026).

-Due to current supply chain issues, implementation, if approved by Council, would take approximately eighteen months.
+Due to current supply chain issues, implementation, if approved by Council, would be approximately 12 to 18 months.